top of page

 02

-The Imperfect Leader Challenge.
-We offer a small handful of emerging leaders, who work for our partner companies, unparalleled access to a team of advisors – executive coaches, educators, psychologists, and leadership advisors – to help mentally prepare for increasing leadership responsibility in their organization before their next big project or promotion.
+The Leadership Mindset Challenge.
+We offer a small handful of emerging leaders, who work for our partner companies, unparalleled access to a team of advisors – executive coaches, educators, assessors, brand strategists, and psychologists — a personal board of advisors — to these rising stars mentally prepare for increasing leadership responsibility in their organization.

 Learn More